 How do self-driving cars work?

-Self driving cars (also called autonomous cars) work on the combination of 3 cool fields of technology.
+Also called autonomous cars, they work on the combination of 3 cool fields of technology.
 Here’s a brief introduction to each of them, and then we will go into depth.
 By the end of this essay, you will know enough about all these technologies to be able to hold an intelligent conversation with an engineer or investor in these fields.
-Things like “artificial neural networks” won’t sound like magic spells or sci-fi film words to you anymore.
+Things like “artificial neural networks” won’t sound like magic spells or sci-fi film words anymore.

 Computer Vision (ooooooohhhhh sounds so cool): The technology which allows the car to “see” its surroundings.
 These are the eyes and ears of the car.
+This whole system is called Perception.
 Basically we use:

 1. Good old cameras, which are the most important (simple 2 megapixel cameras can work fine),